-You will be taken back to the ward where your blood pressure, heart rate and oxygen levels will be monitored.
-A nurse will regularly assess the puncture site.
+You will be taken back to your admissions area to recover where your blood pressure, heart rate and oxygen levels will be monitored.
+A Nurse will regularly assess the puncture site.
 You will be required to remain in hospital for 2-4 hours after the procedure and will be advised of this once the procedure is complete.
 This can differ if there are any complications during the procedure, if you take warfarin or if a stent has been placed in the fistula.